cisene/findthatpod-opml/README.md

 I just created something that I would like to consume myself, lists without links are useless, an [OPML](https://en.wikipedia.org/wiki/OPML) can be fed into just about ANY podcast catcher and be used right away.

+All collections are browseable and downloadable at [b19.se/data/opml/findthatpod/](https://b19.se/data/opml/findthatpod/).

 ## The Best of ...